 3 Ways to Improve Patient Satisfaction in Your Practice

 Increasing patient satisfaction begins and ends with a quality physician/patient relationship.
-If you want a more successful practice that’s centered on patient satisfaction, here are three ways to start:
+If you want a more successful practice that’s centered on patient satisfaction, including an increase in medical practice revenue, here are three ways to start:

 - Be personable.
 Greet your patient, shake hands and use the patient’s name whenever you can (people love to hear their own name!).
 Don’t forget to make eye contact when conversing.
 This shows that you’re paying attention and truly engaged.
 Take it one step farther by asking questions about their lives, and really listening to their answers.
 This gives the patient a clear signal that you care—a happy feeling that’s not soon forgotten.